spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ## Allow only authenticated users

-You can allow a certain function to be called only if the caller is authenticated.
-(For example, allow only logged in users to make a payment).
+You can allow certain events to be queued only if the caller is authenticated.
+(For example, allow only logged in users to queue an event).
 This rule is used to allow the request only if a valid JWT token is found in the request.
 No checks are imposed beyond that.
 Basically it authorizes every request which has passed the authentication stage.
-Here's how to allow a function call for authenticated users:
+Here's how to allow events with a particular type to be queued for authenticated users:

 {{< highlight json >}}
 {